-The issue of copyright is a sensitive one, but unfortunately it is one that must be addressed.
-I first want to say that if you have any questions about the use of my designs, please contact me so that I can clarify.
-We all know that assumption is the mother of a lot of evils.
+The issue of copyright is a sensitive one, but unfortunately, it is one that must be addressed.
+I first want to say that if you have any questions about the use of my patterns and designs, please contact me so that I can clarify.
+We all know that assumption is the mother of bullshit.

 What constitutes fair and honest pattern use and what is a breach of copyright?

-I have customers who think that when they purchase a design, they own that design, and they are free to share it with friends, or try to sell the design to someone else.
+Myth: When you purchase a design, you own that design, and you are free to share it with friends or try to sell the design to someone else.

 Personal use is fair use

-This means that you use my designs on your own projects and quilts.
+This means that you use my patterns and designs on your own projects and quilts.
 It is the whole reason for buying the designs, so kinda obvious right?
-Feel free to use my patchwork blocks and digital designs in your quilts and personal projects.
+Feel free to use my patterns, patchwork blocks, and digital designs in your quilts and personal projects.

 Odd personal use

-There are a few different ways that you can still use my designs for personal use that may seem a bit unusual, but is starting to become a trend:
+There are a few different ways that you can still use my digital quilting designs for personal use that may seem a bit unusual, but are starting to become a trend:

 - If you rent a machine, that’s fine, you can use my designs, BUT you must not leave the design file on the machine when you’re done.
 The design stays with you, not the machine.
 Only you have the license to use it.